Network Discovery: How It Works, Benefits, And Best Practices

-This guide explains how it works, key benefits, and how to implement it at scale.
+This guide explains how network discovery works, its scope and benefits, and how organizations implement it today.
+Let's get started.

 What is network discovery?